cloki0610/vue-todo-list/README.md

 CRUD Features:

-- Option to Create To Do task.
+- Option to Create To Do task (with form modal).

-- Option to Update To Do task.
+- Option to Update To Do task (with form modal).

-- Option to Delete To Do task (confirmation modal / pop-up).
+- Option to Delete To Do task (with confirmation modal).

-- Option to View all To Do tasks (only pending).
+- Option to View all To Do tasks.

 Other Features: